Modify the finished image

 <volume>

 — ID or name of the network disk.
-You can view the list of disks using the commandopenstack volume list
+You can view the list of disks with the commandopenstack volume list

 ;<disk_size>

 — disk size in GB.
-The minimum disk size must be equal to the disk size of the disk finished image from which you created a disk.
-Take into account network disk limits to the maximum size;<ram_size>
+The minimum disk size should be equal to the disk size of the of the finished image from which you created the disk.
+Take into account network disk limits on the maximum size;<ram_size>

 — memory size in GB.
-The minimum memory size must be equal to the memory size finished image from which you created a disk;<image_name>
+The minimum memory size must be equal to the memory size of the of the finished image from which you created the disk from;<image_name>

 — image name.